rcalixte/wayland-book/src/seat/example.md

 +}
 ```

-When the keyboard "enters" our surrface, we have received keyboard focus.
+When the keyboard "enters" our surface, we have received keyboard focus.
 The
 compositor forwards a list of keys which were already pressed at that time, and
 here we just enumerate them and log their keysym names and UTF-8 equivalent.
 We'll do something similar when keys are pressed: